Industry Advocacy as a Legal Marketing Strategy

 Once you have some ideas for a solution, bounce those ideas off your clients and industry professionals.
 Refine the ideas as necessary.

 In the example of my trust and estates attorney-client, she realized that the ‘fee-only’ financial planners with whom she worked didn’t have someone advocating on their behalf with the local chamber of commerce.
-These folks were different than stockbrokers, yet they were lumped into the same category.
+These folks were different than stockbrokers, but the industry placed them into the same category.

 Step Three: Take Action